 So I did what I always do in times like this – I called my sister.

 “Sis, I’m freaking out.
 I feel like a total fraud.
-I’m heading over to this event and it is going to be full of highly successful women.
-You have to be doing seven figures even to be in the room.
+I’m heading over to this event and it is going to be full of people WAAAY more amazing than me.
+What possible value can I add?

 I don’t even know how I’m going to cope.
 I’m going to feel like I just don’t fit in.
 I’m not supposed to be here.
 I feel like such a fraud.